2013 NHL Season Recap

 Goalie of the Year

 Craig Anderson – Anderson wasn’t even nominated for the Vezina Trophy, because he was injured for a big chunk of the season, but I don’t really care because he was still the best goalie of the year regardless of how many games he played in.
 It’s not his fault he was injured.
 He led the league in the SV% and GAA and that should count for something.
 The Vezina Trophy voting seems to have favored those that played the most games, as all nominees played at least 38 games.
-Corey Schneider, Tuukka Rask, Corey Crawford and Anderson all had better SV% and more shutouts than Lundqvist but played fewer games.
+Cory Schneider, Tuukka Rask, Corey Crawford and Anderson all had better SV% and more shutouts than Lundqvist but played fewer games.
 I know it’s not all about numbers but I don’t think it’s a coincidence that Crawford and Rask were in the Finals after the season they had.
 Anderson just keeps rebounding back from injuries, trades and poor seasons to prove critics wrong over and over again.
 I’m looking forward to seeing what he does next season.

 Player of the Year